 Swimming pools, spas and safety barriers

-Before commencing any building works you need to obtain a Building Permit for the pool/spa and isolation barrier.
-Once installation is complete, you must notify the City to organise an inspection of the barrier.
-Please note that a fee will be levied for this inspection and is independent of the Building Permit application fee.
+Before commencing any building works for your new pool or spa, you need to obtain a Building Permit for the pool/spa and safety barrier.
+Once your pool or spa is installed, you must notify us to organise an inspection of the barrier or fence that encloses it.
+Please note that a fee of $135 will be charged for this inspection which is in addition to the Building Permit application fee.

-Please contact Building Services on 9528 0333 to discuss the proposed swimming pool and safety barrier requirements for the Building Permit submission, or refer to building permits and applications for the application form required.
+Please contact Building Services on 9528 0333 to discuss your proposed swimming pool and safety barrier requirements for your Building Permit submission, or refer to building permits and applications for the application form .

-To enable the four-yearly barrier inspection regime to be carried out, the City has fixed a charge of $132.00 per pool/spa.
+To enable the four-yearly barrier inspection regime to be carried out, the City has fixed a charge of $160 per property which contains a pool or spa.
 The inspection fee is independent of the initial Building Permit application fee.
-It is charged annually and will appear itemised on your Rates Notice as one quarter of the total charge ($33).
+It is charged annually and will appear itemised on your Rates Notice each year as one quarter of the total charge ($40).
 The fee is ongoing to ensure the regime is continued.

 Important note: Drowning is preventable.
 Adult supervision when young children are within the enclosure is essential for child safety.
 Maintain the barrier at all times.
 Do not prop the gate open.